yixinwong1998/yixinwong1998.github.io/_pages/about.md

 ![BSc](https://img.shields.io/badge/B.Sc.-Dongguan University of Technology(2016--2020)-yellowgreen?style=flat-square&color=181717&labelColor=red)
 ![MSc](https://img.shields.io/badge/M.Sc.-Shenzhen University(2020--present)-brightgreen?style=flat-square&color=181717&labelColor=blueviolet)
 # Glad to meet you~
 Yixin now is an M.Sc student majoring in management science and engineering, who mainly focused on the field of intelligent optimization theories and their applications.
 Recently, his work includes the design and development of swarm bionic intelligent optimization algorithms.
 As a cross-disciplinary student, he is passionate about learning, practicing and exploring some novel computer science techniques and tools, and trying to apply or improve them.
-In the future, he hopes to have an opportunity to pursue PhD.

 Research is a great method to sharpen your will, think independently, think critically.
 Don't be afraid of anything, try it!